Projektträger Jülich

 18:00-20:00 h

-Organisation: Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN)
+• Organisation: GEOMAR, HELCOM, Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN) & Federal Ministry of Research, Technology and Space (BMFTR)

 09:00-10:00 h